 - More refreshes: 8 per day for Pro or 48 for Premium.

-- Incremental refresh: Breakup what is refreshed in your model and when to optimize the refresh schedule.
+- Incremental refresh: Automatically partition and manage dataset tables to optimize refresh schedule.

 - Paginated reports: Think SSRS but with Power BI visuals and its own development tool.